 A football is big, oval, and has raised laces down the middle.
-These characteristics make throwing motion more difficult than throwing a round object like a baseball.
-To successfully throw a football every time you need technique power and accuracy.
+These characteristics make throwing motion more difficult than passing a round object like a baseball.
+To successfully throw a football, you need technique, power and accuracy.

 When you combine these three parameters, what you get is a perfect spiral throw to the wide receiver.

-When the receiver can accurately predict where the ball will land, they’ll learn where to run to catch the ball correctly.
+When the receiver can accurately predict where the ball will land, they know where to run to catch the ball correctly.

 Now that you know that throwing a good spiral is the most accurate way to throw, the question is: How do you throw a perfect spiral?

-Get the right size.
-In throwing a football mechanics, the size of the football you’re throwing is important.
+Before anything else, getting the right size of football is important.
 Footballs don’t come in different shapes, but they come in varying sizes.
-Professional, collegiate, and high school teams start with a size 9 football – but that would be too sizable for a young child picking up the football for the first time.
+Professional, collegiate, and high school teams start with a size 9 football – but that would be too large for a young child picking up the football for the first time.

 Hence, the peewees coming into the game for the first time should learn to position and release with a size 6 football, and work their way up until they can handle a size 9.

-Know the right weight range.
-The weight is the second most important basic consideration.
+Additionally, you should know the right weight range.
+Weight is the second most important basic consideration when getting a football.
 The gas used to blow up the ball is around 12 pounds per square inch, and has an overall weight of around 380Grs – 450Grs.

 - Place the hand on the ball with your index finger closest to the tip of the ball.

-- Place the finger off the end of the white laces
+- Place the middle finger off the end of the white laces.

 - Pick the ball up to chest level.

-- Place the feet shoulder length apart with your throwing shoulder back
+- Place the feet shoulder length apart with your throwing shoulder behind.

 - Bring back your leg forward while dropping the throwing arm to the side.